CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ```

 ### Commit hashes
-every commit has a unique hash id which lets you interact with the commit without conflicting with other c
+every commit has a unique hash id which lets you interact with the commit without conflicting with other commits, (randomly generated)